graphtastic/platform/docs/design/plan--graphtastic-platform-docker-compose.md

 **Task 1.4: Create and Configure `supergraph-cncf`**

-1. Create the Hub: `cp -r template-supergraph/ supergraph-cncf/`
+1. Instantiate the Hub repository from the `template-supergraph` and clone it locally.
 2. Update `supergraph-cncf/graphtastic.deps.yml`:
     ```yaml
     components: